dlebansais/Easly-Language/Doc/Nodes/Class.md

 ### From identifier

-An easly class can have an additional identifier to separate it from other classes of the same name.
+An Easly class can have an additional identifier to separate it from other classes of the same name.
 This is translated to C# by:

 + Adding the identifier as a suffix to the class name.
 + Storing the class file in a directory named from this identifier.

 ### Clone

-An easly class can be cloned with the [Clone Of Expression](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Expression/CloneOfExpression.md).
+An Easly class can be cloned with the [Clone Of Expression](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Expression/CloneOfExpression.md).
 There is no such support in C#, but the compiler has all the necessary knowledge to create a `Clone` feature that does exactly that.

 ### Invariant